 The International Longevity Centre-Brazil was established to facilitate a knowledge exchange on issues relating to rapid population ageing, to identify useful innovation and evidence-based strategies and to guide policy that addresses population ageing and advances the concept of Active Ageing.

 ILC-Brazil works in partnerships throughout the world with governments at the national, state and municipal levels, academic institutions, civil society organizations and the private sector.
 It forms part of a seventeen country global alliance of International Longevity Centres (ILC-GA).
 With consultative status to the United Nations, the ILC-GA has both New York and Geneva based representatives.
 The global secretariat is located in the Mailman School of Public Health at Columbia University in New York City.
-The Co-Presidents of the ILC-GA are Professor Alexandre Kalache of ILC-Brazil and Baroness Sally Greengross of ILC-UK.
+The Co-Presidents of the ILC-GA are Professor Alexandre Kalache of ILC-Brazil and Mary-Ann Tsao of ILC-Singapore.

 Launched in 2012, ILC-Brazil was formally established as a not-for-profit organization in 2013 and has a board of trustees, directors and a finance committee.
 During its first four years, ILC-Brazil received logistical support from the Centre for Policies on Ageing (CEPE) of the Institut Vital Brazil (IVB), a body of the Secretariat of Health of the State of Rio de Janeiro.
 Since 2016, ILC-Brazil’s offices are at the Open University of the Third Age (UnATi) of the State University of Rio de Janeiro.